puppetlabs/puppet-docs/source/puppet/5.0/configuration.md

 for more details.)

-* For best compatibility, you should limit the value of `certname` to only use letters, numbers, periods, underscores, and dashes.
+* For best compatibility, you should limit the value of `certname` to only use lowercase letters, numbers, periods, underscores, and dashes.
 (That is, it should match `/A[a-z0-9._-]+Z/`.)
 * The special value `ca` is reserved, and can't be used as the certname for a normal node.